boucadair/draft-cwbgp-energy-saving-management/draft-cwbgp-ivy-energy-saving-management.md

 ## The "IETF XML" Registry

-   This document registers one XML namespace URN in the 'IETF XML registry', following the format defined in {{!RFC3688}}.
+This document requests IANA to register the following URI in the "ns" subregistry within the "IETF XML Registry" {{!RFC3688}}:

 ~~~~
    URI: urn:ietf:params:xml:ns:yang:ietf-energy-saving-mgt